-Hi everyone and welcome to Life Is Better Today.
+Hi everyone and welcome to My Living With Diabetes Today.

 I have been a Type 2 diabetic for about 3 years now.
 Doctors, medications, and watching what I eat have been very helpful.
 A few years ago when I had my blood sugar count taken, it was 158 ( about 3 hours after I ate lunch).
 Of course, the doctor stated that was a little high, even just a few hours after a meal.
 After being prescribed Glipizide for about 1-1/2 years now, my counts usually average about 110 to 120 while my A1C is presently at 6.8 (an acceptable range).